immutability-io/immutability-io.github.io/humor/qcaptcha.md

 And then they **make us play minecraft with traffic lights** - *because they know we hate both minecraft and traffic lights*.
 To see how we react.

-If you listen closely, you can hear Turing's heartbeat: like a `while:true` loop in the waves of weaponized psychology bots that periodically shame us for humanity.
+If you listen closely, you can hear Turing's heartbeat: like a `while:true` loop.
+In the waves of weaponized psychology bots that joylessly shame us for humanity.

 **Turn about is fair play, after all...**.